 The upper (left) multiplexer can take its inputs from serial in (IR) or A0.
-The last multiplexer (bottom or right) can take its input from A3 or social input.

 The last multiplexer (bottom or right) can take its inputs from A3 or serial input (IL). the single line select will select for shift right or left operations.